 Excess Qualifications/Market Adjustment increases in wage rate are given for a variety of reasons on a consistent and equitable basis as determined by the employing department.
 Excess qualifications could be based upon prior work and/or educational experience related to the type of work being performed.
 Market adjustment increases could be based upon supervising other employees, working in an unsupervised setting, working at night or other special circumstances such as recruiting and/or retaining student employees in a competitive market.

-Temporary increases are effective only for the pay-periods that are approved by Financial Aid, Student Employment Services and are not retroactive.
+Excess Qualifications/Market Adjustment increases are effective the date they are processed by Student Employment Office and are not retroactive.

 VII.
 Procedures for Submitting Time Records for Payroll Purposes